Through Skills First, quality training providers can successfully compete to meet the needs of students, industry and the economy.

 Under Skills First, subsidised training continues to be available to eligible students and there have been no changes to the existing eligibility criteria.

-Training providers are able to set fees at a level that they believe the quality, cost and reputation of their training warrants, without restriction and this will continue in 2018.
+Training providers are able to set fees at a level that they believe the quality, cost and reputation of their training warrants, without restriction.

 A commitment to high quality training